sheng09/PHYS3070-2020/Week2/README.md

 Second, you can use some languages like *Python*, *perl*,... the so call [*Scripting language*](https://en.wikipedia.org/wiki/Scripting_language).
 Some/most of you are familiar with *Python* or have used *Python*.

-### 2.4 Use Python on RSES servers
+### 2.4 Use Python Jupyter Notebook on RSES servers
-There are different methods to use Python on RSES servers.
-#### a) Use Python with Jupyter Notebook

 First, login to RSES servers and run the commands below:
 ```bash